kickylau/kk-master-mind-game/README.md

 * Donut Palette to choose the guess.
 * Different challenge mode with empty donuts on each row to indicate the level.
 * Bart and Lisa pegs to guide the next guess.
-* Different arrow colors to indicate the past, current, and left guesses.
+* Different arrow colors to indicate the current, and left guesses.
-* Clear current guess and disable submitting function for better user experience.
+* Clear current guess option and disable submitting function for better user experience.
 * Timer to keep track of each game.